“Frankenstein Protein” That Promotes Wound Healing

 The biomaterials developed by the researchers feature what they called “Frankenstein proteins.”
 According to the study published in Nature Materials, these proteins integrate easily into tissue and promote healing when injected.

-The biomedical engineering researchers developed artificial elastin – an elastic, extracellular protein – using ordered and disordered segments.
-This protein forms an aggregate, or becomes a solid scaffold, at high temperatures but appears liquid at lower temperature.
+Biomedical engineering researchers developed artificial elastin – an elastic, extracellular protein – using ordered and disordered segments.
+This protein forms an aggregate, or becomes a solid scaffold, at high temperatures but appears liquid at lower temperatures.

 Scientists have been studying elastic proteins for many years with a view to developing artificial variants that could be used for promoting tissue healing.
 But they have not met with significant success in this regard until now.